icsray/icsray/README.md

 ### Hi there 👋

-I will be sharing all LeetCode Editorial (Premium and Non-premium - Algorithm) with first 10 articles free of cost.
+I will be sharing all LeetCode Editorial (Premium and Non-premium - Algorithm) with first 10 articles (Fixed/Not random/common to all) free of cost.
 Later, at $50 for all 1100+ articles for lifetime access.
 The fee is nominal as the world is going crazy.
 I need to support my family.

 Plans:
 - $50, 1100+ editorials